Interlisp/Interlisp.github.io/content/en/_index.md

 ## What have we done so far?

 As with any software that evolved over a long time, there's been quite a bit of cleanup and retrofitting.
 Among other developments, you can now run Medley Interlisp on many OS and hardware configurations, or at https://online.interlisp.org in the cloud.
-See our [2021 Annual Report](news/2021AnnualReport), [Project News](/news/), and [recent release notes](https://github.com/Interlisp/medley/releases) .
-We've been working on integration of the Interlisp style development with `git` and `GitHub`, Docker and other 'modern' components.
+See our [2021 Annual Report](news/2021MedleyAnnualReport), [Project News](/news/), and [recent release notes](https://github.com/Interlisp/medley/releases) .
+We've been working on integration of the Interlisp style development with `git` and `GitHub`, Docker and other modern components.

 ## Who is involved?

-The project includes some of the original developers and users as well as newcomers interested in software history and preservation.
-We work with [Partners](partners).

-You can help!
-(See [Getting Involved](about/getInvolved/) for ways to get involved.
+We are some of the original developers and users of the system 30 years ago, joined by newcomers interested in software history and preservation and also members of the Lisp community.
+We work with [organizational partners](partners).
+And with you!
+See [Get Involved](about/getinvolved/) for ways to get involved.

 ## Testimonials

--[What have we lost?](https://www.youtube.com/watch?v=7RNbIEJvjUA&t=841s)  A presentation from the 2020 Remote Chaos Experience conference highlights some of the interesting aspects of
+[What have we lost?](https://www.youtube.com/watch?v=7RNbIEJvjUA&t=841s)  A presentation from the 2020 Remote Chaos Experience conference highlights some of the interesting aspects of
 -Interlisp.
 The presentation synopsis states it this way:
 -> We have ended up in a world where UNIX and Windows have taken over, and most people have never experienced anything else.
 Over the years, though, many other system designs have come and gone, and some of those systems have had neat ideas that were nevertheless not enough to achieve commercial success.
 We will take you on a tour of a variety of those systems, talking about what makes them special.